 2. Use Vertical Space to Reduce Desk Clutter

-• Vertical shelving
+• Full-height shelving units

-• Suspended file storage
+• Suspended file storage systems

 • Pegboards for office accessories